Overview of app management and governance in Teams admin center

 Teams users can add apps when they host meetings or chats with people from other organizations.
 They can also use apps shared by people in other organizations when they join meetings or chats hosted by those organizations.
 The data policies of the hosting user's organization, as well as the data sharing practices of any third-party apps shared by that user's organization, are applied.

-Under Custom apps, turn off or turn on Allow interaction with custom apps.
-This setting controls whether users can interact with custom apps.
-To learn more, see Manage policies and settings for custom apps.
+Under Custom apps, turn off or turn on Allow interaction with custom apps option.
+This setting controls whether users can use custom apps or not.
+To learn more about custom apps, see how to manage custom apps.

 Select Save.
 The settings take effect after a few hours.

-Zero-touch App Install feature automatically adds approved apps in Teams client of the permitted users.
+Auto install approved apps feature automatically adds approved apps in Teams client of the permitted users.
 The functionality respects all admin governance controls and only installs apps that the users have used although outside Teams.
 It reduces manual intervention to add an app and improves user productivity by preventing context-switching.
-To know more about the feature, see Zero-touch App Install for Teams apps.
+To know more about the feature, see Auto install approved apps in Teams.

 Manage org-wide app settings for Microsoft 365 Government